What is a conference call?

 Lecture Mode – This is a setting found on some software.
 It allows the user to start the call in a special mode in which only they can talk (like a lecture), and where the attendees can raise their hands or otherwise notify the “lecturer” that they would like to speak.
 They need permission to do so.

 Conference call meetings is a way of organizing your calls to maximize potential and inclusivity.
 Lots of VoIP companies offer this feature – but you shouldn’t only expect conferencing.
 You should look for world-class security, high uptime, reliability, a strong customer service department, and dozens of other key features.
-Put this altogether, and what does it mean?
+Put this all together, and what does it mean?
 It means you’re looking for MightyCall, one of the leaders in VoIP telephony services.